thewitcher745/can-website-backend/static/blog/crypto-trading-risk-management-capital-allocation.md

 ![How to Manage your Risk Using Crypto Trading Signals?](https://images2.imgbox.com/cc/6e/pnBgjYlo_o.png)

-# How to Manage your Risk Using Crypto Trading Signals?

 No matter how good your crypto signals are, you can’t succeed without proper capital allocation and risk management.
 Many traders fail not because of bad trades — but because they risk too much or manage their positions poorly.

 This guide explains exactly how much capital to use for each trade and how to manage your risk like a pro.